fossar/nix-phps/README.md

 This package is regularly updated to match latest Nixpkgs and the PHP packages use the [same API as those in Nixpkgs](https://nixos.org/manual/nixpkgs/unstable/#sec-php).

-The following versions are currently supported:
+The following versions are currently available:

 - `php56`
 - `php70`